schorfES/caroucssel/README.md

 ##### Events

 * `onScroll` a function which is invoked when the user scrolls through the carousel.
-An object containing the current `index`, an event `type`, a reference to the carousel instance (`target`) and the original scroll event (`originalEvent`) is passed to the function.
+An object containing the current `index` (a list of visible indexes), an event `type`, a reference to the carousel instance (`target`) and the original scroll event (`originalEvent`) is passed to the function.

 ## API